Aslarex/bun-curl2/README.md

-# CurlyBun
+# BunCurl2

-CurlyBun is a high-performance, fetch-like HTTP client built with [Bun](https://bun.sh) that leverages child processes and curl under the hood.
-Designed for speed—especially when using proxies—CurlyBun supports HTTP/2 and HTTP/3 (if your system's curl supports them), advanced TLS configurations with custom ciphers and TLS versions, and optional caching via Redis.
+BunCurl2 is a high-performance, fetch-like HTTP client built with [Bun](https://bun.sh) that leverages child processes and curl under the hood.
+Designed for speed—especially when using proxies—BunCurl2 supports HTTP/2 and HTTP/3 (if your system's curl supports them), advanced TLS configurations with custom ciphers and TLS versions, and optional caching via Redis.

 > **Project Status:** This project is fairly new and still in active development.
 You may encounter bugs or errors—please report any issues on GitHub.